harrisonvijay/Review-Sentiment-Classifier/README.md

 ### To make it work

+- Create a virtual environment and activate it (virtualenv package) [Optional]
 - Install all the modules in requirements.txt (pip install -r requirements.txt)
 - Download the dataset
 - Run train.py to get the pickle files of the trained model and vectorizer